Abirghaffari/Abirghaffari/README.md

 # 👋 Hi, I’m Abir Ben Abdelghaffar!

-Welcome to my GitHub profile!
-I’m an engineering specialised in Agrogeomatic, graduted from INP-ENSAT.
-I get recently  my master's degree in Geomatic Sciences for Environnement and Territory management from he University of Toulouse Jean Jaurès (UT2J).
-I’m passionate about applying GIS tools in environmental resource management and agricultural systems.
+Welcome to my GitHub!
+I’m Abir Ben Abdelghaffar, an engineer specialized in Agrogeomatics, graduated from INP-ENSAT and recently earned a Master’s degree in Geomatic Sciences for Environment and Territory Management from the University of Toulouse Jean Jaurès (UT2J).
+I’m passionate about leveraging GIS technologies to support sustainable agriculture and environmental resource management.
+My work focuses on applying spatial analysis, data science, and digital tools to drive innovation in agro-environmental systems.
+Feel free to explore my repositories showcasing projects in cartography, data visualization, and precision agriculture — and don’t hesitate to connect if you’d like to collaborate or discuss GIS applications!

 ## 🚀 About Me
 - 🎓 Education: Engineering in Agrogeomatics and Master’s in SIGMA